GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 3.  export all wem and bnk files using FusionTools and create new pck with it

-4.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 (working)
+4.  export all wem and bnk files using FusionTools and create new pck (sfx) with Sound Editor 2017/18 (working/not totally)

 5. Sound Editor (working) StreamsEng.pck only

-(Working) (soon/wait) Custom pcks for Sound Editor: [StreamsSpa](https://github.com/GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/raw/main/CustomPcksForSoundEditor/StreamsSpa.pck)
+(Working/ not totally) (soon/wait for another method) Custom pcks for Sound Editor: [StreamsSpa](https://github.com/GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/raw/main/CustomPcksForSoundEditor/StreamsSpa.pck)

 others coming soon